Poland, Lithuania close borders with Belarus as Lavrov suggests EU pay Minsk to keep refugees

 Lithuania’s parliament declared a state of emergency at the country’s border with Belarus on November 9.
 The Baltic country has closed the border to prevent migrants seemingly deployed by Minsk crossing into its territory.
-Russian foreign minister Sergei Lavrov, meanwhile, suggested that the EU pay Belarus to keep the refugees on its side of the border to end the crisis.
+Russian Foreign Minister Sergei Lavrov, meanwhile, has suggested that the EU pay Belarus to keep the refugees on its side of the border to end the crisis.

 Lithuania’s state of emergency came into effect at midnight last night and will last a month.
 The declaration of a state of emergency allows border guards to exercise extra powers.
 They can use “mental coercion” and “proportional physical violence” to prevent migrants from entering Lithuania.